fricze/observable-gallery/display-photos.md

 Last thing to do is hiding the photo!
 It’s nice that user can see bigger photos, but refreshing application every time one wants to change photo preview would be a little… cumbersome ;)

 To hide active photo we need to put empty ID on `activePhotoID$` `BehaviorSubject`.
-This way Photos service will know to send our components `undefined` value through `activePhoto$` Observable and no photo will be displayed.
+This way Photos service will know to send our Components `undefined` value through `activePhoto$` Observable and no photo will be displayed.

 Ok, first let’s add `hidePhoto` handler to HTML element, like this: